Hydrodesulfurization: Process description

 The liquid feed (at the bottom left in the diagram) is pumped up to the required elevated pressure and is joined by a stream of hydrogen-rich recycle gas.
 The resulting liquid-gas mixture is preheated by flowing through a heat exchanger.
 The preheated feed then flows through a fired heater where the feed mixture is totally vaporized and heated to the required elevated temperature before entering the reactor and flowing through a fixed-bed of catalyst where the hydrodesulfurization reaction takes place.

-The hot reaction products are partially cooled by flowing through the heat exchanger where the reactor feed was preheated and then flows through a water-cooled heat exchanger before it flows through the pressure controller (PC) and undergoes a pressure reduction down to about 3 to 5 atmospheres.
-The resulting mixture of liquid and gas enters the gas separator pressure vessel at about 35 °C and 3 to 5 atmospheres of absolute pressure.
+The hot reaction products are partially cooled by flowing through the heat exchanger where the reactor feed was preheated and then flows through a water-cooled heat exchanger before it flows through the pressure controller (PC) and undergoes a pressure reduction down to about 3 to 5 atm.
+The resulting mixture of liquid and gas enters the gas separator pressure vessel at about 35 C and 3 to 5 atm of absolute pressure.

 Most of the hydrogen-rich gas from the gas separator vessel is recycle gas, which is routed through an amine contactor for removal of the reaction product H_{2}S that it contains.
 The H_{2}S-free hydrogen-rich gas is then recycled back for reuse in the reactor section.
 Any excess gas from the gas separator vessel joins the sour gas from the stripping of the reaction product liquid.

 The liquid from the gas separator vessel is routed through a reboiled stripper distillation tower.
 The bottoms product from the stripper is the final desulfurized liquid product from hydrodesulfurization unit.

 The overhead sour gas from the stripper contains hydrogen, methane, ethane, hydrogen sulfide, propane, and, perhaps, some butane and heavier components.
 That sour gas is sent to the refinery's central gas processing plant for removal of the hydrogen sulfide in the refinery's main amine gas treating unit and through a series of distillation towers for recovery of propane, butane and pentane or heavier components.
 The residual hydrogen, methane, ethane, and some propane is used as refinery fuel gas.
 The hydrogen sulfide removed and recovered by the amine gas treating unit is subsequently converted to elemental sulfur in a Claus process unit or to sulfuric acid in a wet sulfuric acid process or in the conventional Contact Process.

 Note that the above description assumes that the HDS unit feed contains no olefins.
 If the feed does contain olefins (for example, the feed is a naphtha derived from a refinery fluid catalytic cracker (FCC) unit), then the overhead gas from the HDS stripper may also contain some ethene, propene, butenes and pentenes, or heavier components.

 The amine solution to and from the recycle gas contactor comes from and is returned to the refinery's main amine gas treating unit.